nf-core/metaboigniter/README.md

 ## Credits

 MetaboIGNITER was originally written by Payam Emami.
+This work has been supported by ELIXIR and PhenoMeNal.

 ## Contributions and Support